Kara (South Korean group): 2014–2016: Second line-up changes, Day & Night, In Love, Girl's Story and disbandment

 On January 13, 2014, it was announced that Nicole would be withdrawing from the group due to the expiration of her contract with DSP Media.
 Then on January 15, it was announced that Jiyoung would also leave the group after her contract expired in April 2014.
 The group then reorganized with Gyuri, Seungyeon, and Hara as a trio who would be carrying on future schedules.
 In May 2014, DSP Media launched a reality TV show called Kara Project which revolves around seven trainees (including former members of DSP's group Puretty) who will compete to become future members of the group.
-On July 1, the live voting results commenced on 6:45 pm (KST).
-Heo Youngji was proclaimed the winner with a total score of 49,591.
+On July 1, the live voting results were revealed and Hur Youngji was proclaimed the winner with a total score of 49,591.

 The group's drama series, titled Secret Love, first aired on June 13, 2014, at DRAMAcube and ran for six weeks.
 The drama revolved around the love stories of each member of the group including Nicole and Jiyoung.
 The group released their sixth extended play, Day & Night, in South Korea on August 18 before going on their third Japanese tour on October 24.
 They returned with track titled "Mamma Mia", which was produced by Duble Sidekick.
 A music video was filmed in the Gyonggi Province on July 9.
-Mamma Mia was also released as their 11th Japanese single and the first single to feature Youngji after Nicole and Jiyoung departure.
+Mamma Mia was also released as their 11th Japanese single and the first single to feature Youngji after Nicole and Jiyoung's departure.
 So Good was announced later as the B-side of the single.

 On March 15, 2015, the group released a Japanese triple A-side single, "Summer-gic/Sunshine Miracle/Sunny Days".
 It topped Oricon Daily Singles Chart selling over 28,000 copies.
 Subsequently, It was ranked number two at the Oricon Weekly Singles Chart with sales of 52,496 copies, behind V6's "Timeless."
 The group released their seventh EP, In Love, on May 26, 2015.
 Its lead single, "Cupid", was performed prior to its official release at KBS' Dream Concert on May 23, 2015.
 The group released their fifth Japanese studio album, Girl's Story on June 17, 2015.
 The album includes their cover of Fin.K.L's "Forever Love."
 On July 17, 2015, it was announced that Kara would embark on their fourth Japanese tour beginning in September.
 The tour started on September 1, 2015, at Zepp Nanba in Osaka.

-On January 15, 2016, DSP Media announced Gyuri, Seungyeon and Hara's departure from the group due to contracts expiring, resulting in the group's disbandment.
+On January 15, 2016, DSP Media announced Gyuri, Seungyeon, and Hara's departure from the group due to contracts expiring, resulting in the group's disbandment.
 The company also noted that Youngji would continue her music career as a solo artist.
 Member Gyuri later contested reports of the group's disbandment, stating that if the opportunity arose in the future, the members would release an album.
 Youngji also voiced in September 2016 that she did not consider the group to be disbanded.
 However, no further updates were released following this interview.

 On November 24, 2019, Hara was found dead in her home after committing suicide.